-You can work in an environment that suits your preferences and makes you happy and productive; for example, you can choose your environment, temperature, lighting, setting, and mood.
+- You can work in an environment that suits your preferences and makes you happy and productive; for example, you can choose your environment, temperature, lighting, setting, and mood.

 Some people may have their most productive hours in the morning, while others prefer to work at night.
 Finally, you can work at your own pace.

 You won’t have to spend as much money on childcare if you work from home.
 For parents who work from home, saving on childcare costs can be especially beneficial.